shashankpritam/shashankpritam.github.io/content/cv.md

 As a Ph.D. candidate in Biological Sciences, specializing in Computational Biology, I have gained skills in mathematics, programming, and advanced analytics.
 My expertise includes machine learning applications, bioinformatics tool development, and the analysis of biological data.

-Through my academic journey, I have developed an interest in bridging scientific research and industry solutions.
-I aim to apply my research skills and technical knowledge to contribute to innovative projects that use computational methods to advance the understanding and application of biological insights.
+I am interested in bridging scientific research and industry solutions.
+I want to apply my research skills and technical knowledge to contribute to innovative projects that use computational methods to advance the understanding and application of biological insights.

 ## EDUCATION